jpnr79/glpibrain/README.md

 * Refer to [GitFlow](http://git-flow.readthedocs.io/) process for branching
 * Work on a new branch on your own fork
 * Open a PR that will be reviewed by a developer

-Needed to install rindow neural network with composer,and opencl libraries for gpu acceleration